A Star Is Born (1937 film)

 A Star Is Born is a 1937 American Technicolor drama film produced by David O. Selznick, directed by William A. Wellman from a script by Wellman, Robert Carson, Dorothy Parker, and Alan Campbell, and starring Janet Gaynor (in her only Technicolor film) as an aspiring Hollywood actress, and Fredric March (in his Technicolor debut) as a fading movie star who helps launch her career.
 The supporting cast features Adolphe Menjou, May Robson, Andy Devine, Lionel Stander, and Owen Moore.
+At the 10th Academy Awards, it became the first color film to be nominated for the Academy Award for Best Picture.

-The film has been remade three times: in 1954 (directed by George Cukor and starring Judy Garland and James Mason), in 1976 (directed by Frank Pierson and starring Barbra Streisand and Kris Kristofferson), and in 2018 (starring Lady Gaga and Bradley Cooper, who also directed).
+The movie's plot is heavily based on a previous Hollywood production, What Price Hollywood?, released in 1932 though not as widely known.
+This movie however would garner popularity and kickstart a legacy which led to it being remade three times: in 1954 (directed by George Cukor and starring Judy Garland and James Mason), in 1976 (directed by Frank Pierson and starring Barbra Streisand and Kris Kristofferson), and in 2018 (starring Lady Gaga and Bradley Cooper, who also directed).
+Unlike the original film, the three remakes are all musical films.

 Plot

 Farm girl Esther Victoria Blodgett yearns to become a Hollywood actress.
 Although her aunt and father discourage such thoughts, Esther's grandmother gives Esther her savings to follow her dream.
+So, she goes to Hollywood and tries to land a job as an extra, but so many others have had the same idea that the casting agency has stopped accepting applications.

-Esther goes to Hollywood and tries to land a job as an extra, but so many others have had the same idea that the casting agency has stopped accepting applications.
 Esther is told that her chances of becoming a star are one in 100,000.
 She befriends a new resident at her boarding house, assistant director Danny McGuire, himself out of work.
-When Danny and Esther go to a concert to celebrate Danny's employment, Esther has her first encounter with Norman Maine, an actor she admires greatly.
-Norman has been a major star for years, but his alcoholism has sent his career into a downward spiral.
+When they go together to a concert to celebrate Danny's employment, Esther has her first encounter with Norman Maine, an actor she admires greatly.
+He has been a major star for years, but his alcoholism has sent his career into a downward spiral.

 Danny gets Esther a one-time waitressing job at a fancy Hollywood party.
 While serving hors d'œuvres, she catches Norman's eye.
 The next day, he gets his longtime producer and good friend, Oliver Niles, to give her a screen test.
-Impressed, Oliver gives her a contract and a new name, "Vicki Lester".
-She practices her few lines for her first tiny role.
+Impressed, he gives her a contract and a new name, "Vicki Lester".
+Esther practices her few lines for her first tiny role.

 When the studio has trouble finding a female lead for Norman's current film, titled The Enchanted Hour, Norman persuades Oliver to cast Esther.
-The film makes her an overnight success, even as cinemagoers and exhibitors continue to lose interest in Norman.
+The film makes her an overnight success, just as cinemagoers and exhibitors continue to lose interest in Norman.

-Norman proposes to Esther; she accepts when he promises to give up drinking.
+Norman proposes to Esther, which she accepts when he promises to give up drinking.
 They elope without publicity, much to press agent Matt Libby's disgust, and enjoy a trailer-camping honeymoon in the mountains.
 When they return, Esther's popularity continues to skyrocket, and Norman realizes that his own career is over despite Oliver's attempts to help him.